 Check the buyer is serious

-The estate agent should also ask questions to make sure that the buyer has the funds to go through with the process.
-Often they will ask the buyer to show an agreement in principle from a mortgage lender to prove that they are in a position to afford the property.
+Under the Property Ombudsman Code of Practice, estate agents must take reasonable steps to find out from the buyer the source and availability of their funds for buying the property and pass this information to the seller.
+This will cover whether the buyer needs to sell a property, requires a mortgage, claims to be a cash buyer or any combination of these.
+Usually they will ask the buyer to show an agreement in principle from a mortgage lender to prove that they are in a position to afford the property.

-An agent may also advise you the seller on whether or not to take an offer – but ultimately that decision is up to you.
+All of this information will help your estate agent advise you on the position of the buyer and how serious or good an offer is.
+They should be able to help you decide whether or not to accept an offer – but ultimately that decision is up to you.

 Keep things moving